-If an individual has spent some time in wooded areas, for example joining camping or hiking trips and has manifested the following signs and symptoms after the activity, it may be a sign of a tick-borne disease.
+If an individual has spent time in wooded areas, for example on camping or hiking trips, and has manifested the following signs and symptoms after the activity, this may be a sign of a tick-borne disease.

 - Fevers and chills lasting for a few days to a few weeks

-- Rashes with specific patterns (bull’s eye pattern in Lyme’s Disease)
+- Rashes with specific patterns (for example, bullseye pattern in the case of Lyme Disease)

-- Aches and pains which lasts for a few days to weeks after the tick bite
+- Aches and pains which last for a few days to several weeks after the tick bite

 - Flu-like signs and symptoms after being bitten by a tick

-Because ticks transmit a lot of diseases which are harmful to man, prevention of tick bites is of utmost importance, especially for areas which are known to have incidences of tick-borne diseases.
-Since ticks are common in certain habitats, special precautions must be taken when going to those areas such as:
+Because ticks transmit a lot of diseases which are harmful to humans, prevention of tick bites is of utmost importance, especially for areas which are known to have incidences of tick-borne diseases.
+Since ticks are common in certain habitats, special precautions must be taken when going to those areas, such as:

 - Avoiding walking in tall grass or shrubs.
 It is best to walk on clear paths where there are no plants on which ticks may be clinging to.